talesmousinho/user-demo/README.md

 The API is built with Java 11, Spring Boot 2.7, Spring JPA, and H2 Database.

-Please refer to the "[How to Run](#how-to-run)" section for instructions on how to run the project and call the routes.

 ## Issues

 The development of this project was organized into the following tasks, each represented by a GitHub issue: